 As I get in my car, laughing at the absurdity of the day, my gas light comes on.
 I swear, I was not meant to make it in the office today.

-I wince as I pump the gas because more of the muscles in my upper arms, shoulders, and neck are starting to protest the abuse they got an hour earlier, and contemplate taking Advil with my coffee on an otherwise empty stomach.
+I wince as I pump the gas because more of the muscles in my upper arms, shoulders, and neck are starting to protest the abuse they got an hour earlier, and contemplate taking Advil with my coffee (which I made on our nice coffee machine) on an otherwise empty stomach.
 I decide against it until I can get to work and eat my yogurt.
 Noooo need to tempt fate more today.

 While I’m sitting in traffic on 28, I open a package I received in the mail and it’s the Limited Edition, signed copy of Mark Levin‘s Liberty and Tyranny: A Conservative Manifesto that I won in Right Commentary’s give away!
 Thank you so much again for the book–I didn’t realize it would come in such a nice box and such.
 Very lovely, and even lovelier of you to give it away to someone else.
 I swear I would’ve taken a picture of it to post if I hadn’t spent all my energy and creativity on my incredibly impressive artwork above.
 Instead, all of you reading this will just have to believe me until I remember to finally post a picture of it in like two months.